K

 3

-Fill application with complete health disclosure
+Fill application with complete and honest health disclosure

 4

-Complete medical exam (if required)
+Complete medical exam if required

 5

-Pay premium and receive policy
+Pay first premium and receive policy

 Common Questions